-On the 9th November 2020, the UK Government’s Finance Minister, Rishi Sunak, announced that climate risk reporting will become mandatory for large companies and financial institutions in the UK.
-This will come into effect for some companies as early as 2021, using guidelines from the Task Force on Climate-related Financial Disclosures.
+In 2020, the UK government announced that climate risk reporting would become mandatory for large companies and financial institutions in the UK.
+Since the law was announced, further details have been disclosed around which businesses this Task Force on Climate-Related Financial Disclosures change will impact.

 What does mandatory climate risk reporting mean for UK organisations?